Terese Svoboda: Video

-The highlights of Svoboda's video work include exhibition in Exchange and Evolution as part of the Getty's Pacific Standard Time exhibition at RedCat, Ars Electronica, PBS, MoMA, WNYC, L.A.C.E., Lifestyle TV, Berlin Videofest, Art Institute of Chicago, CalArts, AFI, Long Beach Museum of Art, New American Makers, Athens Film Festival, Ohio Film Festival, American Film Festival, Atlanta Film Festival (Director's Choice), L.A.
+Svoboda's video work include exhibition in 'Exchange and Evolution' as part of the Getty's Pacific Standard Time exhibition at RedCat, Ars Electronica, PBS, MoMA, WNYC, L.A.C.E., Lifestyle TV, Berlin Videofest, Art Institute of Chicago, CalArts, AFI, Long Beach Museum of Art, New American Makers, Athens Film Festival, Ohio Film Festival, American Film Festival, Atlanta Film Festival (Director's Choice), L.A.
 Freewaves, Pacific Film Archives, Columbus Film Festival, and Worldwide Video Festival.
-She also co-curated "Between Word and Image" for the Museum of Modern Art and Poets House, an exhibition that traveled to Banff and the Northwest Film Center.
+She was awarded a Jerome Foundation Award in Film and Video and an early Independent Television Service (ITVS) grant from the Corporation of Public Broadcasting for her work in media.
+She also co-curated 'Between Word and Image' for the Museum of Modern Art and Poets House, an exhibition that traveled to Banff and the Northwest Film Center.
 Her work is distributed by Vtape.